i365/free-tool/Kiro/readme.md

 [how to download kiro, get download link](https://develop365.gitlab.io/kiro/how-to-download-kiro/)

 Although the official download portal has been closed, you can download the installer from here.

+Kiro can serve as an alternative to Cursor editor.